mvysny/vaadin-on-kotlin/docs/creating_ui.md

 ```

 `this.` is explicit and can be dropped.
 Also, when the `block` is the last parameter of a Kotlin function,
-it goes after them parenthesis:
+it goes after the parenthesis:

 ```kotlin
 ...